Afghan Taliban seize Kunduz city centre in landmark gain

 The insurgents launched a surprise, three-pronged offensive before dawn, and by evening had captured the governor's compound and provincial police headquarters, said Zabihullah Mujahid, spokesman for the hardline Islamist movement.

-"Our fighters are now advancing towards the airport," Mujahid said on Twitter.
+"Our fighters are now advancing toward the airport," Mujahid said on Twitter.

 Afghan Interior Ministry spokesman Sediq Sediqqi later confirmed that "most of Kunduz city has fallen to the Taliban," and said Afghan forces were regrouping at the airport.